nigini/read.lkl/README.md

 # Read.LKL

-Read.LKL (reads read local) is an attempt to build a simple reader (with web-annotation) for HTML documents.
+Read.LKL (reads: read local) is an attempt to build a simple reader (with web-annotation) for HTML documents.

 The main values are:

 - local first:
+- simplified text layout:
 - web standards:
 - innovation: